STIHL MS 271 Chainsaw Reviews, Specs, Features, Price, Comparisons

 Zero to low exhaust emissions.

-But otherwise, the MS271 has all the great features of a modern Stihl homeowner saw.
-This includes an Anti-vibration system, tool-free fuel caps, a single master control switch, a fuel-efficient engine, and so on.
+Otherwise, the MS271 has all the great features of a modern Stihl homeowner saw.
+These include an Anti-vibration system, tool-free fuel caps, a single master control switch, a fuel-efficient engine, and so on.

 More information is in the Stihl MS271 manual (instant download here).